react-declarative/react-declarative/docs/auto/interfaces/IOutletModalProps.md

 mapPayload: (id: string, data: Record<string, any>[]) => Payload | Promise<Payload>
 ```

+Maps the payload with the given ID and data.

 ### mapParams

 ```ts
 mapParams: (id: string, data: Record<string, any>[]) => Params | Promise<Params>
 ```

+Maps the given data into parameters based on the provided id.

 ### mapInitialData

 ```ts
 mapInitialData: (id: string, data: Record<string, any>[]) => Data | Promise<Data>
 ```

+Represents a function to initialize data based on given ID and data.

 ### onMount